 - Next, consider which properties are currently rented out and which are vacant.

 If there are a lot of active listings in an area, then potential tenants have many options to explore when choosing their new home.
-Price your investment property in Arlington accordingly to be sure that you will turn a profit.
+Price your investment property accordingly to be sure that you will turn a profit.

 2. Ignoring or Improperly Performing Maintenance